Mark Milley: Calls with Chinese general

-Milley, as Army chief of staff, performs a military inspection alongside his PRC counterpart, Commander of the PLA Ground Force General Li Zuocheng at the Bayi building in Beijing, August 16, 2016.
+Milley, as Army chief of staff, performs a military inspection alongside his PRC counterpart, Commander of the PLA Ground Force General Li Zuocheng at the Bayi building in Beijing, on August 16, 2016.

 According to a September 2021 Axios report, in mid-2020 Pentagon officials were concerned about the Chinese having received bad intelligence from dubious sources that had them worried about a possible surprise U.S. strike against China.
 In a report released in November 2021, the Pentagon confirmed these Chinese worries and that Esper had directed Milley and the deputy assistant defense secretary for China Chad Sbragia in mid-October to reassure their Chinese counterparts that the U.S. "had no intention of instigating a military crisis against China".
 Milley called his Chinese counterpart on 30 October.

 In Woodward and Costa's book Peril, the authors wrote that on 30 October 2020, four days before the U.S. presidential election day, Milley called his counterpart in China, General Li Zuocheng, quoting Milley as saying: "I want to assure you that the American government is stable and everything is going to be okay...
 We are not going to attack or conduct any kinetic operations against you ...
 If we're going to attack, I'm going to call you ahead of time.
 It's not going to be a surprise".
 The authors wrote that Milley again called Li in January 2021, two days after the 2021 United States Capitol attack, quoting Milley as saying: "Things may look unsteady...
 But that's the nature of democracy...
 We are 100 percent steady.
 Everything's fine.
 But democracy can be sloppy sometimes".
 Unnamed defense department officials said Sbragia had called his Chinese counterpart two days earlier, with the authorization of then-acting secretary of defense Christopher C. Miller.
 One briefed on Milley's call said that it was "implausible that (Milley's call) would have been done without" Sbragia's knowledge.

 Both calls were by video conference where fifteen people were present, including a State Department representative and notetakers.
 CNN reported that Milley consulted with Esper in conducting the October call.
 Politico reported that a former senior defense official said Milley asked Miller for permission to make the January call, and that Miller said Milley "almost certainly" informed him about making the call, but he did not recall receiving a detailed readout afterwards.
 On 15 September, Miller told Fox News that he did not authorize the call and called for Milley to resign or be fired; multiple sources told Fox News that the calls were conducted with full knowledge of Esper and Miller.